cvthang56th2/youtube-video-sharing/readme.md

 <!-- A brief overview of the project, its purpose, and key features. -->

-Youtube Video Sharing app is a platform help user watch and share funny videos for others.
+Youtube Video Sharing app is a platform to help users watch and share funny videos to others.

-Key features:
+### Key features:

+- Authentication
-- View list/detail video
+- View list and watch video
 - Reaction video
 - Share video
 - Manage shared video
 - Notification
-- Lazy load Iframe: for better performance.

 ## Prerequisites: